core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Informative Response ## {#ssec-client-side-informative}

-Upon receiving the informative response defined in {{ssec-server-side-informative}}, the client proceeds as follows.
+Upon receiving the informative response defined in {{ssec-server-side-informative}}, the client has to identify the CoAP transport used to distribute multicast notifications for the group observation.

+To this end, the client relies on the element 'tpi_server' within the 'tp_info' parameter of the informative response (see {{sssec-transport-specific-encoding}}).

+In particular, the client considers the CRI conveyed by 'tpi_server' and identifies the CoAP transport, by assessing together the 'authority' component and the URI scheme determined from 'scheme-id' (see {{sssec-transport-specific-encoding}}).

+After that, the client parses the remainder of the 'tp_info' array, i.e., the information conveyed by 'tpi_details', according to what is specified in the 'Transport Information Details' column of the "CoAP Transport Information" registry for the entry associated with the identified CoAP transport (see {{iana-coap-transport-information}}).

+Then, the client performs the following steps.

 1. The client configures an observation of the target resource.
 To this end, it relies on a CoAP endpoint used for messages having:

     - As source address and port number, the server address SRV_ADDR and port number SRV_PORT intended for accessing the target resource.
 These are specified by the CRI conveyed by the element 'tpi_server' within the 'tp_info' parameter, in the informative response (see {{sssec-transport-specific-encoding}}).

-      If the port number is not present in the CRI, then the client MUST use as SRV_PORT the default port number defined for the URI scheme that corresponds to the CRI scheme number (e.g., 5683 when the URI scheme is "coap").
+      If the port number is not present in the CRI, the client MUST use as SRV_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

     - As destination address and port number, the IP multicast address GRP_ADDR and port number GRP_PORT.
 These are specified by the CRI conveyed by a dedicated element of 'tpi_details' within the 'tp_info' parameter, in the informative response.
 In particular, when transporting CoAP over UDP, the CRI is conveyed by the element 'tpi_client' (see {{ssssec-udp-transport-specific}}).

-      If the port number is not present in the CRI, then the client MUST use as GRP_PORT the default port number defined for the URI scheme that corresponds to the CRI scheme number (e.g., 5683 when the URI scheme is "coap").
+      If the port number is not present in the CRI, the client MUST use as GRP_PORT the default port number defined for the identified CoAP transport (e.g., the default port number is 5683 when the transport is CoAP over UDP).

 2. The client rebuilds the phantom registration request as follows.